 Yet, for all this, Teresa May fantasies about a ‘global Britain’.
 The idea that a Little Britain (possibly reduced to a Little England in future as a result of the fiasco) can continue to play a major part in the world while being cut off from the European Union is I fear sadly misplaced.
 (For a fine rebuttal of Mrs May’s chilling defamation of ‘citizens of nowhere’, see this year’s Reith Lecturer, the philosopher Kwame Anthony Appiah, arguing the case for the cosmopolitans – ‘Mrs May, we are all citizens of the world.’)

 Like the wheel or the gun, globalisation is not something, I believe, that can be disinvented.
 Further, I have long believed that the Thatcherite model for running the country is all wrong.
 Mrs Thatcher saw the job of government primarily as being akin to the running of a shop, which is all about making as much money as possible by living as frugally as possible while keeping one’s overheads as low as possible.
-So that the overall day-to-day running of the business is mostly about stock-keeping and book-keeping rather than enlarging the shop or making it better.
+So that the overall day-to-day running of the business is mostly about stock-taking and book-keeping rather than enlarging the shop or making it better.

-In other words, the model is wrong because it is based on a sales outlet (a grocery) rather than a creative, value-adding business – in which, rather than pocketing the profits, one ploughs as much of them as possible back into further research and development and into improving technical efficiency.
+In other words, the model is wrong because it is based on a static sales outlet (a grocery) rather than a creative, value-adding business – in which, rather than pocketing the profits, one ploughs as much of them as possible back into further research and development and into improving technical efficiency.
 When applied to a nation, this means ploughing as much back into the infrastructure as possible.
 And that includes, perhaps more importantly than anything else, education.
 And now we hear that the Thatcherite disciple Mrs May plans to cut the education budget by a staggering and shameful £3bn.

 Of course, the underlying problem with Thatcherism is that it is based primarily on an obsession with low taxation so that, in defiance of its grocer-shop pedigree, it cannot balance the books.
 Initially, the problem was solved in a very irresponsible short-term way by reckless and incompetent privatisation, famously described by Harold Macmillan as ‘flogging off the family silver’.
 The worst examples perhaps being the disastrously over-hasty railway and water privatisations, so that we now have the worst-value railway system in the western world, and no longer any chance of a fully linked up national water grid.
 And in this new age of global warming, just what could be more daft than that?